How we made DISTINCT queries up to 8,000x faster on PostgreSQL

 Learn more and get started

-If you’re new to TimescaleDB, create a free account to get started with a fully-managed TimescaleDB instance (100% free for 30 days).
+If you’re new to Timescale, create a free account to get started with a fully-managed TimescaleDB instance (100% free for 30 days).

 If you are an existing user:

-- Timescale Cloud: TimescaleDB 2.2.1 is now the default for all new services on Timescale Cloud, and any of your existing services will be automatically upgraded during your next maintenance window.
+- Timescale: TimescaleDB 2.2.1 is now the default for all new services on Timescale, and any of your existing services will be automatically upgraded during your next maintenance window.

 - Managed Service for TimescaleDB: Skip Scan for hypertables and PostgreSQL tables is available today via TimescaleDB 2.2.
 Support for distributed hypertables is coming in the next few weeks via TimescaleDB 2.2.1.